 This primarily affects the skin.
 Localized scleroderma is further divided into:

-- Linear—Skin lesions appear as hardened streaks or lines along the arms, legs, or forehead.
+- Skin lesions appear as hardened streaks or lines along the arms, legs, or forehead.

 This is divided into:

-- Limited—A gradually progressing form of scleroderma that initially causes skin thickening, but progresses to affect the internal organs.
+- A gradually progressing form of scleroderma that initially causes skin thickening, most commonly on the hands, forearms, feet, and lower legs

 What are the risk factors for scleroderma?What are the symptoms of scleroderma?How is scleroderma diagnosed?What are the treatments for scleroderma?Are there screening tests for scleroderma?How can I reduce my risk of scleroderma?What questions should I ask my doctor?What is it like to live with scleroderma?Where can I get more information about scleroderma?

-Iaccarino L, Gatto M, et al. Overlap connective tissue disease syndromes.
+Iaccarino L, Gatto M, Bettio S, et al. Overlap connective tissue disease syndromes.

 Autoimmun Rev. 2013;12(3):363-373.